nuxt/website-v2/content/es/lts.md

 ## How long will Nuxt 2 be supported?

 On December 31st, 2023, Vue 2 along with Nuxt 2 will reach End of Life (EOL).
-Nuxt 2.17 is the current, and final minor release of Nuxt 2.x.

 After that date, Nuxt 2 will continue to be available on the NPM package manager, but will no longer receive updates, such as security and browser compatibility fixes.
 After that, if you wish to receive updates, please subscribe to [HeroDevs’ NES (Never-Eding Support) for Vue 2 & Nuxt 2 (Core + Essentials package)](https://www.herodevs.com/support/nes-vue?utm_source=nuxt-js&utm_medium=affiliate&utm_campaign=nuxt&utm_content=link).